We’ve received a good number of questions from people asking how well The Events Calendar supports virtual events.

 The answer?
 It does a very good job of it.
 Let’s go over how to optimize your calendar for online events.

-Start with a virtual venue
+Try out a virtual venue

 One of the first things you can do is create a venue for all of your virtual events.
 Wait, doesn’t a venue require an address?
 Why yes, it does.

 But maybe not the type of address you think.
 Instead of a physical address, let’s think of a virtual venue as a place where all online events happen.
 The easiest way to do that?
 Simply leave the address fields empty in The Events Calendar venue editor.

 Now, when creating a new event, we can choose the “Online Events” venue and see all upcoming virtual events in a single place.

 Note that you’ll need Events Calendar Pro to create venue pages like this.
 If you’re running The Events Calendar by itself, you’ll still have the option to create a virtual venue, just without the page.

 Adding a new event category called “Virtual Events” (or whatever you’d like) is a great way to connect all of your events that are hosted online.

 Is this step redundant after you’ve created a virtual venue?
 Perhaps.
 But adding a new category gives you the benefit of showing related online events on event pages.
 Another benefit: It creates a landing page for all events with the Online Events category — yet another way to view all online events in one place!